May 15, 2019 / Esther Choy

 And since the person you’re trying to persuade is also sitting on a goldmine of their own, they also have an abundance of stories.
 Persuasion is what allows you to connect your story with theirs.
 It’s like the connector pieces kids use for their imaginative building projects.
 Without the connector pieces, there is no structure and no bonding agent.

 But if you can find that magical mechanism that locks your story together with other people’s, you can begin to persuade them–whether they are a hiring manager, prospective client, employee, colleague or anyone else you want to join your cause.
 Finding that “lock” that authentically intersects your story with someone else’s is what makes persuasion happen.
-It enables you to establish rapport, build relationships, and earn trust from your audience so that they see you as truly in the same tribe.
+Persuasive stories enable you to establish rapport, build relationships, and earn trust from your audience so that they see you as truly in the same tribe.

 Five Steps For Finding Connection